The Brother Moves On: Formation and beginning

-Nkululeko, Siyabonga and Zelizwe Mthembu grew up together in Kempton Park Tembisa in the East Rand of Johannesburg, South Africa.
-Thus they started composing together from a young age and together began the formation of what would be known as the Brother Moves On.
-The Mthembu brothers then began rehearsing with musicians from the Music Academy of Gauteng as Zelizwe Mthembu was enrolled in the school after having left the Moses Molelekwa School of Music in Tembisa.
-The Music Academy is run by trumpeter and music educator Dr Johnny Mekoa.
+Nkululeko, Siyabonga, and Zelizwe Mthembu grew up together in Kempton Park Tembisa in the East Rand of Johannesburg, South Africa.
+They started composing together from a young age and together began the formation of what would be known as The Brother Moves On.
+The Mthembu brothers began rehearsing with musicians from the Music Academy of Gauteng as Zelizwe Mthembu was enrolled in the school after having left the Moses Molelekwa School of Music in Thembisa.
+The Music Academy is run by trumpeter and music educator Dr. Johnny Mekoa.
 At this school the band would start relating to the idea of musicianship fusing with the visual art and performance.
 Visual artist and musician Malcolm Jiyane was pivotal in this relation as a senior and lecturer at the college.
-This period was the beginning of long-standing relations with Oscar Kgware (saxophone), Ayanda Zalekile (trombone and later bass guitar), and Malcolm Jiyane's (trombone and piano).
+This period was the beginning of long-standing relations with Oscar Kgware (saxophone), Ayanda Zalekile (trombone and later bass guitar), and Jiyane. (trombone and piano).
 The lack of transportation and funds to continue this relation would necessitate a shift for the idea.

-In early 2009, Nkululeko met Raytheon Moorvan and organised for a "band meeting" with his brother and cousin at his mothers house, this would be the first formal rehearsal of The Brother Moves On.
-Later that week the band was booked for a performance at Mam' Busi Mhlongo's memorial and the National Arts Festival in Grahamstown Eastern Cape.
-This would herald the arrival of Simphiwe Tshabalala as the drummer of the band, and since then Siyabonga Mthembu, Zelizwe Mthembu, Simphiwe Tshabalala and Ayanda Zalekile have been the longest standing members of the outfit.
+In early 2009, Nkululeko met Raytheon Moorvan and organized for a "band meeting" with his brother and cousin at his mother's house.
+This would be the first formal rehearsal of The Brother Moves On.
+Later that week the band was booked for a performance at Mam' Busi Mhlongo's memorial and the National Arts Festival in Makhanda, South Africa.
+This would herald the arrival of Simphiwe Tshabalala as the drummer of the band, and since then the Mthembu brothers, Simphiwe Tshabalala and Ayanda Zalekile have been the longest standing members of the outfit.

 The Golden Wake (2009–2012)

 The Golden Wake is the first musical offering from TBMO.
 The six-track unmastered EP was performed and recorded at the SABC media park for a live studio audience and tells a fictional tale of a young South African villager named Mr. Gold.
-The self-produced EP was re-released and mastered in 2015 with an additional three tracks and sees the movement from being a DIY band to being an art collective.
+The self-produced EP was re-released and mastered in 2015 with an additional three tracks and sees the movement from DIY band to art collective.

 In the time leading up to the recording of The Golden Wake EP, TBMO had many shifts in their line up.
 For this particular performance/recording the line-up included Nkululeko Mthembu, Siyabonga Mthembu, Zelizwe Mthembu, Raytheon Moorvan, Simphiwe Tshabalala, and long time childhood friend of Simphiwe, Tito Sibusiso Zwana on bass guitar.
 A performance artist/dancer, Kyle De Boer, also featured on a track entitled "The Black Diamond Butterfly" (which incidentally is the name of the character he plays for the piece).
 Featuring performance artists would become a staple of the band, with Mmakgosi Kgabi, Nhlanhla Kubeka and BJ Engelbrecht featuring in the recording of A Golden Wake.